ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-7-3.md

-Chapter 7: Developing Perseverance: Examples of Individuals Who Achieved Sales Success Through Perseverance
+Examples of Individuals Who Achieved Sales Success Through Perseverance
 ===========================================================================================================

 Perseverance is a critical quality for success in sales.
 In this chapter, we will explore examples of individuals who achieved sales success through perseverance.